kennethreitz/records/README.rst

 to Postgres Databases.

 This common task can be surprisingly difficult with the standard tools available.
-This library strives to make this simple workflow as easy and seamless as possible, while providing an elegant interface to work with your results.
+This library strives to make this workflow as easy and seamless as possible, while providing an elegant interface to work with your query results.

 No need to replicate your schemas in code or count column indexes.